OptEx: Expediting First-Order Optimization with Approximately Parallelized Iterations: Introduction

-Parallel computing has been utilized to significantly enhance the computational efficiency of FOO, with prevailing strategies focusing on reducing the evaluation time for function values and gradients per FOO iteration, consequently lowering the overall time expense in optimization \citep{AssranAFJR20}.
-In the specific area of deep neural network training, techniques such as data parallelism \citep{KrizhevskySH12}, model parallelism \citep{DeanCMCDLMRSTYN12}, and pipeline parallelism \citep{harlap2018pipedream, HuangCBFCCLNLWC19} have been effectively employed to decrease the evaluation time of loss function by processing multiple input samples and network components concurrently.
-However, the specialized nature of these methods for neural network training limits their broader applicability, for instance, in hyper-parameter tuning \citep{yu2020hyper}.
-This restriction underscores the need to explore the potential for parallelizing sequential iterations within the FOO framework, which could further enhance the optimization efficiency of FOO with wider practical applicability.
-To our knowledge, there has been limited research on developing iteration parallelism for FOO algorithms.
+To this end, parallel computing has been widely used in the literature to considerably enhance the \textit{optimization (e.g., time) efficiency} of FOO by reducing the evaluation cost of function and gradient \textit{per iteration} in FOO \cite{AssranAFJR20}.
+For instance, in the field of neural network training, techniques that are based on parallel computing, e.g., data parallelism \cite{KrizhevskySH12, recht2011hogwild, MnihBMGLHSK16, YuYZ19}, model parallelism \cite{DeanCMCDLMRSTYN12}, and pipeline parallelism \cite{harlap2018pipedream, HuangCBFCCLNLWC19}, have been employed to reduce the evaluation time of loss function and parameter gradient by processing multiple input samples and network components concurrently.
+However, to the best of our knowledge, few efforts have been devoted to leveraging parallel computing to reduce the \textit{number of sequential iterations} required for convergence to mitigate the optimization inefficiency in FOO.
+Different from the methods of reducing the evaluation time per iteration during optimization, which requires specialized human efforts in a specific domain (e.g., neural network training), the reduction of sequential iterations is likely to be more general since no such specialized domain efforts are required and thus shall enjoy a wider application in practice.
+This underscores the need to explore the potential of parallelizing sequential iterations in standard FOO.

-However, the development of iteration parallelism in FOO encounters two principal challenges.
-Firstly and foremost, the inherent iterative dependency of FOO where the output of each iteration is the input of the next, poses a significant barrier to independent and concurrent iteration advancement, thereby making it impossible to realize iteration parallelism within the FOO framework.
-Secondly, if this iteration parallelism is indeed feasible, the necessary theoretical guarantees for confirming its ability to definitively accelerate FOO algorithms are still largely unexplored in existing research.